katmlane/katmlane/README.md

 <h3 align="center"> My story </h3>

-<p>  My passion for software engineering started when I took a computer science class in middle school and built a small application.
-I decided to pursue the biological sciences, as I could see the direct effect of helping people.
-I graduated from IUSM with honors and a Clinical Laboratory Science B.S. degree.
-On the job, lab equipment would often give errors and I became efficient in problem-solving.
-Often I'd have to open up the equipment I used, look into the computer's data, and past the user interface.
-This led to Freelance work creating applications that were accessible to all users.
-With my collective experience, in laboratory and software engineering, I am ready to make applications that are accessible and inclusive to all people in healthcare and education, for both patients and medical professionals.  </p>
+<p>I graduated from IUSM with a degree in Clinical Laboratory Science(CLS) with honors.
+On the job, the programs I had to use to test and result the patients' lab values made me frustrated with how data is communicated in healthcare.
+I started digging deeper into the code and started my journey as a Software Engineer Soon after I Freelanced, creating applications that were accessible to all users.
+With my collective experience, as a CLS technician and a Software Engineer, I am ready to contribute to products that are accessible and inclusive to all people in healthcare, both patients and medical professionals.</p>